ermin-sakic/sdn-automated-bootstrapping/README.md

+# INITIAL REPOSITORY SETUP IS WORK IN PROGRESS!

 # Automated Bootstrapping of In-Band Controlled SDNs

 - OpenDaylight-compatible modules and exemplary network emulation for bootstrapping of a multi-controller OpenFlow-based in-band control plane.